Bushwick Bill: Personal life

-On June 19, 1991, Shaw shot himself in the face following an argument with his former girlfriend, losing his right eye in the process; he had been under the influence of Everclear grain alcohol and PCP.
+On June 19, 1991, during an argument with his girlfriend (who was also the mother of his child), Bill was shot in the face.
+He lost his right eye as a result.
+Reports vary as to who actually fired the gun, as both participants' hands were on the weapon during the altercation.
+Bill has clarified that he was suicidal and attempting to force her into killing him, even going as far as to threaten their sons' life.
+It has been suggested that part of the motivation was an attempt to score life insurance money for his mother.
+He had been under the influence of Everclear grain alcohol and PCP.
 The aftermath of the incident was documented on the album cover for Geto Boys' 1991 album We Can't Be Stopped, which shows Shaw being pushed through the hospital on a gurney by bandmates Willie D and Scarface.
-Shaw claimed he "died and came back to life" during the incident, and he made reference to it in his music.
+Shaw claims that he "died and came back to life" during the incident, and he made reference to it in his music.

 In 2006, he became a born-again Christian.

-In May 2010, Shaw was arrested in Georgia for possession of marijuana and cocaine.
-Based on his prior arrest record, he was facing deportation.
+In May 2010, Shaw was arrested in Atlanta for possession of marijuana and cocaine.
+Based on his prior arrest record and not being an American citizen, he faced deportation.

 Illness and death

 On May 1, 2019, Shaw revealed that he had been diagnosed with stage 4 pancreatic cancer.
-Over a month later, on June 9, reports emerged that Shaw had died, but news of his death was later refuted by his son.
-However, it was subsequently reported and confirmed that Shaw died later that day at a hospital in Denver, Colorado.
+Barely a month later, on June 9, reports emerged that he had died, but news of his death was later refuted by his son.
+However, it was reported and confirmed that Shaw died later that day at a hospital in Denver.